The city of Winchester hosts a multitude of festivals throughout the year that inspire, intrigue and enchant thousands

 Looking for a real belly laugh?
-Then the annual Winchester Comedy Festival is for you.
-Usually held in October, it showcases the talents of established and up-and-coming comedians plus personalities from the arts.
+The annual Winchester Comedy Festival continues into September, showcasing the talents of established and up-and-coming comedians plus personalities from the arts.

 Celebrate Alresford’s local leaf at the annual Watercress Festival in May and sample delicious watercress chocolate and sausages or visit a watercress farm.